techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 Link to the file called "report.php in the first directory in your java file.

-When you are on your computer open 'file name is not decided and not made'.
+When you are on your computer open crash/tosql.php.

 # Features: